-Methamphetamine is a stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.
+Methamphetamine is a powerful stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.
+Various amphetamine compounds been in use since discovery in the 1890s.

 15 Years Experience by Professionals Who Understand Your Journey.